 The UFC has lost its biggest grudge fight of the year.
 Wanderlei Silva vs. Chael Sonnen is off but fear not Brazilians.
 A new Brazilian hero has stepped up to fight Sonnen and his name is Vitor Belfort.

 News broke early Wednesday evening that Wanderlei Silva had not shown up to get licensed to fight Sonnen on July 5.
 According to a report, Silva no-showed the procedure and left the Nevada State Athletic Commission hanging.
 It didn’t take long for the UFC to step into action and sign a new fight.

 The UFC released the following statement to the media.
 “Due to issues related to Wanderlei Silva’s licensing in the state of Nevada, the UFC was forced to seek a replacement opponent to face Chael Sonnen at UFC 175 on Saturday, July 5 in Las Vegas.
-Former UFC champion Vitor Belfort has accepted the fight with Sonnen, subject to ..click here to read more
+Former UFC champion Vitor Belfort has ..click here to read more

 Chael Sonnen, Vitor Belfort, Wanderlei Silva

 Vitor Belfort is not happy with Anderson Silva, Dana White, and the UFC.
 A day after White told reporters that giving Belfort a second crack at Silva is difficult, Belfort took to Twitter to vent his frustrations and call out the world champion.

 Vitor Belfort has turned into arguably the most polarizing fighter in 2013 within the UFC.
 Controversy withstanding Belfort has rolled through the middleweight division’s top contenders like nobody has in recent years.
 Even with those successive and descive wins Belfort still appears no closer to getting a rematch with Silva according to the UFC president.